 The malfunction indicator shall activate before the end of this test under any of the conditions in paragraphs 8.4.2.2. to 8.4.2.5.
 The approval authority may substitute those conditions by others in accordance with paragraph 8.4.2.5.
 However, the total number of failures simulated shall not exceed four for the purposes of type-approval;

 8.4.2.2.
-Replacement of a catalytic converter type, where fitted, with a deteriorated or defective catalytic converter or electronic simulation of a deteriorated or defective catalytic converter that results in emissions exceeding any of the OBD threshold limits in paragraph 5.5.1. of general requirements;
+Replacement of a catalytic converter type, where fitted, with a deteriorated or defective catalytic converter or electronic simulation of a deteriorated or defective catalytic converter that results in emissions exceeding any of the OBD threshold limits in paragraph 5.5.1. of general requirements, unless excluded from catalytic converter monitoring by application of paragraph 5.3.5.
+2 of the general requirements;

 8.4.2.3.
-Total removal of the particulate filter, where fitted, or replacement of the particulate filter with a defective particulate filter meeting the conditions laid down in [paragraph 8.4.2.2.] that results in emissions exceeding any of the OBD threshold limits in paragraph 5.5.1. of general requirements.
+Total removal of the particulate filter, where fitted, or replacement of the particulate filter with a defective particulate filter meeting the conditions laid down in paragraph 8.4.2.2. that results in emissions exceeding any of the OBD threshold limits in paragraph 5.5.1. of general requirements.

 8.4.2.4.
 With reference to paragraph 8.3.2.5., disconnection of any electronic fuel quantity and timing actuator in the fuelling system that results in emissions of any components exceeding any of the applicable OBD threshold limits in paragraph 5.5.1. of general requirements;